Dual agency pros, cons, and considerations

 Business investor analyzing financial data or investment opportunities.

-In most real estate transactions, there’s usually a buyer’s agent and a seller’s agent.
-However, there are some instances where the same real estate agent represents both parties.
-This is known as dual agency.
+In most real estate transactions, there’s a buyer’s agent and a seller’s agent.
+However, certain circumstances allow the same agent to represent both the buyer and the seller.
+This is known as dual agency, and it is regulated differently depending on state laws.

 What is dual agency?